-In this talk, we try to show a deeper mathematical meaning of the right-hand side of the equality, and try to convince you that the massive Wilson Dirac operator is an equally good or even better object than Dov to describe the gauge field topology in terms of K-theory [Atiyah-Hilzebruch 1959, Karoubi 1978...]
+In this talk, we try to show a deep mathematical meaning of the right-hand side of the equality, and try to convince you by K-theory [Atiyah-Hilzebruch 1959, Karoubi 1978···] that the massive Wilson Dirac operator is an equally good or even better object than D{ov} to describe the gauge field topology.

 - ✓ 1.
-Introduction

-We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op.

-- ✓ 2.
-Lattice chiral symmetry and the overlap Dirac index (review) is great but equivalent to the eta invariant of the massive Wilson Dirac op.

-- 3. K-theory

-- 4. Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum

-- 5. Main theorem on a lattice

-- 6. Comparison with the overlap Dirac index

-- 7. Summary and discussion
+Introduction We revisit the lattice index theorem with a K-theoretic treatment of Wilson Dirac op. - ✓ 2.
+Lattice chiral symmetry and the overlap Dirac index (review) is great but equivalent to the eta invariant of the massive Wilson Dirac op. - 3.
+K-theory - 4.
+Massless Dirac (K0 group) vs. massive Dirac (K1 group) in continuum - 5.
+Main theorem on a lattice - 6.
+Applications to a manifold with boundaries and the mod two version - 7.
+Summary and discussion